Bodigrim/tasty-bench/README.md

   or affect their hierarchy in other way.
 This is a fundamental restriction of `tasty` to list and filter benchmarks without launching missiles.

+  Strict pattern-matching on resource is also prohibited.
+For instance, if it is a tuple, the second argument of `env` should use a lazy pattern match `\~(a, b) -> ...`

 * If benchmarks fail with `Test dependencies form a loop` or `Test dependencies have cycles`, this is likely because of `bcompare`, which compares a benchmark with itself.